Crocodilia

 Medial view of the eyeball of the Alligator mississippiensis.
 The pyramidalis muscle is here labelled Retr. membr. nict. (retractor membranae nictitantis).
 Of note is the muscle labelled Retr. palp. sup (retractor palpebrae superioris), which is attached to the upper eyelid.
 There is also a depressor palpebrae inferioris (Wedin 1953) (Underwood 1970).

 Eyelid blinking begins with passage of the nictitating membrane.
-Then the eyeball retracts and as it does so, the upper eyelid and the ‘brow’ to which it fixed, sink into the orbit on their hinge.
-It probably does this passively initially, drawn in as the eyeball retracts beneath it, but the movement is also reinforced by contraction of the retractor bulbae superioris muscle which presumably holds the lid down tightly.
+Then the eyeball retracts and as it does so, the upper eyelid and the ‘brow’ to which it fixed, sink into the orbit on their hinge, initially passively but then by contraction of the branch of retractor bulbae superioris muscle which inserts into the upper lid.
 This would be important in the face of a large flailing prey.
 While retraction of the upper eyelid is the most visible movement in this type of blink, the full closure of the eye is performed by the lower eyelid which slides up over the cornea as the eyeball retracts.
 The lower eyelid can also rise independently from any movement of the upper eyelid.
 Reflex lower eyelid closure in response to submergence has been described (Garrick 1974).
-The depressor palpebrae inferioris draws the lower eyelid down at the end of a blink
+The depressor palpebrae inferioris draws the lower eyelid down at the end of a blink.

 References